Hughes’ Home Maid Chocolates has been hand crafting some of the finest tasting chocolates since 1940.

 Both are the BEST CHOCOLATE COVERED CHERRIES EVER!!!!
 Chocolate covered cherries are my mother-in-law’s favorite sweet.
 I ordered a box for her before I tried them.
 I so wish I ordered another 10 boxes.
 I am talking wicked, wicked good!!!!
-But be careful when you take your first bite.
+Be careful when you take your first bite.
 They are a bit messy.
 A gooey, soft, sweet center gushes out when you take a bite.
 And oh, is it good!

 Now back to the Easter Bunny!

-And yes, this is all done in a small little neighborhood, in a tiny little house, in a tiny little basement, handmade by three generations of family and employees.
+Interestingly enough, this is all done in a small little neighborhood, in a tiny little house, in a tiny little basement, handmade by three generations of family and employees.
 How cool is that?

-So if you go to Wisconsin, stop in Oshkosh and pick up a little white box of chocolates from Hughes!
+Therefore, if you go to Wisconsin, stop in Oshkosh and pick up a little white box of chocolates from Hughes!